 The Group invests in income generating properties or properties with the potential to appreciate in value.
 Most of the properties are for office and hospitality usage purposes.
-Properties are leased to tenants/hotel operators for stable lease income.
+Properties are leased to tenants/ hotel operators for stable lease income.
 Therefore the hospitality operation attributes greenhouse emission for the Group.
 The Group has taken steps to closely monitor and minimize environmental impacts in its hospitality operation.

 For our 56-storey iconic building involving hospitality, office and conventional centre located in Japan, an energy system was installed by an Energy Service Company ("ESCO") in 2015 for energy saving purpose.
-The ESCO is engaged to monitor the effectiveness of new heat source system regularly.
-Electricity, heating & gas ("Energies") was saved continuously since 2015.
+The ESCO is engaged to monitor the effectiveness of heat source system regularly.
+Electricity, heating & gas ("Energies") was saved continuously.

-During 2020, there were four hospitality buildings in Japan running by the Group, but there was short-term suspension of hotel business in Japan caused by outbreak of Covid-19.
-As a result the $\rm CO_2$ emission was reduced.
+Since 2020, there were four hospitality buildings in Japan running by the Group, but there was short-term suspension of hotel business in Japan caused by outbreak of COVID-19.
+The suspension time in 2021 was less than 2020.
+As a result the CO2 emission was increased.